pavarty/pavarty/README.md

 - 🔭 Currently focused on:
   - 🔐 Cybersecurity and Linux
   - 📚 Free, open learning for low-income communities
-  - 🧠 Recreating Snowden’s skillset using only free tools

 - 🌍 Core Values:
   - Tech for liberation, not control